Liu Shi (Tang dynasty): During Emperor Gaozong's reign

 In 655, Consort Wu falsely accused Empress Wang and Lady Liu of using witchcraft to try to regain favor for Empress Wang.
 In response, Emperor Gaozong barred Lady Liu from the palace and demoted Liu out of the capital Chang'an to be the prefect of Sui Prefecture (遂州, roughly modern Suining, Sichuan).
 As he travelled through Qi Prefecture (岐州, roughly modern Baoji, Shaanxi), the prefectural secretary general Yu Chengsu (于承素) submitted a report accusing Liu of revealing palace secrets, and Emperor Gaozong further demoted Liu to be the prefect of Rong Prefecture (榮州, roughly modern Zigong, Sichuan), a smaller prefecture.
 Later that year, Emperor Gaozong deposed Empress Wang and replaced her with Consort Wu, and the former Empress Wang was soon executed along with her ally Consort Xiao by order of the new Empress Wu.

 In 657, Empress Wu's allies Xu Jingzong and Li Yifu further accused the chancellors Han Yuan and Lai Ji, both of whom had opposed Empress Wang's removal and Empress Wu's ascension, of conspiring with the former chancellor Chu Suiliang, who was even more vocal in his opposition and who had been demoted as a result.
 Han, Lai, and Chu were all demoted to be prefects of distant prefectures, and Liu was also further demoted to be the prefect of the extremely distant Xiang Prefecture (象州, roughly modern Laibin, Guangxi).

-In 659, Empress Wu carried out even more reprisals—this time, having Xu falsely accuse Zhangsun, who had shown implicit disapproval of her ascension, of treason, and Chu (who had died at this point), Liu, and Han of encouraging Zhangsun.
+In 659, Empress Wu carried out even more reprisals—this time, having Xu falsely accuse Zhangsun, who had shown implicit disapproval of her ascension, of treason, and Chu (who had died by this point), Liu, and Han of encouraging Zhangsun.
 Zhangsun was exiled (and soon forced to commit suicide), while Liu and Han were demoted to commoner rank.
 In fall 659, Emperor Gaozong further sent imperial messengers to arrest Liu and Han, as well as Zhangsun Wuji's cousin Zhangsun En (長孫恩), and to escort them to the capital.
 While imperial messengers were on the way, orders were changed to have Liu and Han executed instead.
-Liu's clan members were exiled to the modern Guangdong and Guangxi region, while his immediately family was specifically confiscated to become servants at Gui Prefecture (桂州, roughly modern Guilin, Guangxi).
+Liu's clan members were exiled to the modern Guangdong and Guangxi region, while his immediate family was specifically confiscated to become servants at Gui Prefecture (桂州, roughly modern Guilin, Guangxi).